brendanhasz/probflow/docs/ug_math.rst

         - \mathbb{E}_{q(\beta|\theta)} [~\log p(\mathcal{D}|\beta)~]
         + \log p(\mathcal{D})

-The model evidence (:math:`\log p(\mathcal{D})`) is a constant, so in order to minimize the divergence between the variational and true posteriors, we can just minimize the right-hand side of the equation, ignoring the model evidence:
+The model evidence (:math:`\log p(\mathcal{D})`) is a constant, so in order to find the variational distribution parameters (:math:`\hat{\theta}`) which minimize the divergence between the variational and true posteriors, we can just minimize the right-hand side of the equation, ignoring the model evidence:

 .. math::